Inova Health System Foundation

 - Economic Stability: Addressing social determinants of health including food security, housing stability, employment support, and financial wellness

-Special Consideration: The Foundation gives special consideration to organizations owned and/or operated by Black, Indigenous, and People of Color (BIPOC), though this is not a requirement for eligibility.
+Special Consideration: The Foundation gives special consideration to organisations owned and/or operated by Black, Indigenous, and People of Color (BIPOC), though this is not a requirement for eligibility.

-Geographic Priority: Organizations must be located in and serve residents within the areas evaluated by Inova's Community Health Needs Assessments, which include communities throughout Northern Virginia (including Fairfax, Loudoun, and Prince William counties).
+Geographic Priority: Organisations must be located in and serve residents within the areas evaluated by Inova's Community Health Needs Assessments, which include communities throughout Northern Virginia (including Fairfax, Loudoun, and Prince William counties).

 What They Don't Fund

-- Organizations that received Community Health Opportunities funding in the previous year (must wait one cycle before reapplying)
+- Organisations that received Community Health Opportunities funding in the previous year (must wait one cycle before reapplying)

-- Organizations located outside Northern Virginia or that do not serve CHNA-evaluated communities
+- Organisations located outside Northern Virginia or that do not serve CHNA-evaluated communities

-- Projects unrelated to behavioral health, health access, or economic stability
+- Projects unrelated to behavioural health, health access, or economic stability

 - Individuals or for-profit entities